fuzzymfx/fuzzymfx.github.io/content/current.md

 ##### Current, 2024

 Happy New Year, muchachos!
 I hope you had a good one.
 I just returned to Bangalore after a much-needed break in my hometown.
 Leaving home and returning to the city was a bit of a bummer, but such is life!
 The dreaded omicron variant is wreaking havoc in the city.
-I am starting a new career at RadiusAI as a Software Engineer, and I am looking forward to working with the team and learning from them.
+I am starting a new career at RadiusAI as a Software Engineer, and I am pretty stoked :D

 Here's an improved version of Llama Index's querying engine used to generate SQL from Natural Language: [Neak](/blog/neak.html).

-On a personal trajectory, Srijan and I have identified a pain point in the developer tooling space.
+On a personal trajectory, [Srijan](https://injuly.in) and I have identified a pain point in the developer tooling space.
 We are working on a solution to solve it.
 We are still in the early stages of the product, and I will be sharing more details soon.

 I am exploring esoteric programming languages, and I am having a blast.
 Will be updating this page with my progress with brainfuck.